kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   - How users opt-in or opt-out of gang scheduling.
 Disable gang scheduling must not rely on turning off the feature gate
   - When and how `Workload` and `PodGroup` are created/updated (i.e., only at creation vs. also when scaling)
   - Define the scaling up/down mechanism for gang scheduling Jobs (elastic indexed jobs are not supported)
+- Evaluate whether the Job controller’s [current batch-create](https://github.com/kubernetes/kubernetes/blob/2023f445eca52e6baa72139e56c6e4e01be0ee97/pkg/controller/job/job_controller.go#L1780-L1838) pods should be changed when gang scheduling is active (it slows down the pod creations), and document the decision.
 - Elastic Indexed Jobs must be supported (beta blocker)
 - Feature gate `EnableWorkloadWithJob` is enabled by default
 - Address feedback from alpha